Building Inclusive Workplaces.

-After several questions, this person told me that they joined the industry to improve other peoples’ lives, by bringing to the world the infrastructure that contributes to society’s development, be this bridges, tunnels, buildings or infrastructure.
-The presence of these physical things makes the world an better place, he believed, and a more pleasant experience for everyone in their day to day lives.
+The client told me they joined their industry to improve other peoples’ lives.
+Bringing the infrastructures that contribute to society’s development, with bridges, tunnels and buildings.
+The presence of these physical structures makes the world a better place and creates a more pleasant experience for everyone in their day to day lives.

-Yet, in many industries, people still get hurt, and sometimes killed in the course of their work.
-When this happens, it puts pressure on people who believe in the purpose of the business but recognise the pain caused by these events.
-Some give up on the noble cause of business and become resigned or cynical, and others take up the torch of safety and try to make it the purpose of their life’s work.
+In many industries, people still get hurt in the course of their work.
+When this happens, it puts pressure on those who believe in the purpose of the business and recognises the pain caused by these events.

-The best way to do this is to start to unpack some of the stories or assumptions that are deeply entrenched in our collective belief systems.
+The best way to do this is to unpack some of the stories or assumptions that are deeply entrenched in our collective belief systems.
 The three most common assumptions are:

-To confront these assumptions requires energy — concerted and committed energy — that is needed to overcome the inevitable drag back to the current ways of thinking.
+To confront these assumptions requires concerted and committed energy, to overcome the inevitable moving back to the current ways of thinking.

-Fortunately, there is a place to go to tap into a huge amount of energy, a resource that unleashes people to move beyond the current dilemmas.
-That place is the very reason we joined the industry in the first place, our Why, the very reason we exist and are contributing to the world in the way that we do.
+There is a place we find a huge amount of energy, a resource that unleashes people to move beyond the current dilemmas.
+That place is the very reason we joined the industry, to exist and contribute to the world in the way that we do.

-This can happen when we shift the context for safety from being the absence of bad things to the presence of people being their best and performing at the top of their game.
-When this occurs, the people we support can all feel a growing sense of well-being, high engagement and sense of contribution in the work they are doing.
+This happens when we shift the context for safety from being the absence of harm to the presence of people being at their best.
+The people we support feel a growing sense of well-being, high engagement and sense of contribution in the work they are doing.

-People become the solution to safety as they experience being connected to the company’s purpose.
-Rather than needing to rigidly control people’s behaviour with rules and procedures, people contribute to safety and performance because they want to, and because they have something useful to give.
+People become the solution to safety as they experience being connected to the company’s purpose, rather than needing to control people’s behaviour with rules and procedures.
+These people contribute to safety and performance because they want to and they have something useful to give.

 We call this approach Why-Based Safety.
-It brings together the latest safety research with cutting-edge ideas in human and organisational development, inside one approach that generates breakthroughs in both safety and productivity.
+It brings together the latest safety research with cutting-edge ideas in human and organisational development, this generates breakthroughs in both safety and productivity.